 c) the type of data in the V2X message (i.e. IP or non-IP);

-d) if the V2X message contains non-IP data, the V2X message family (see clause 7.1 of 3GPP TS 24.386 [5]) of data in the V2X message;
+d) if the V2X message contains non-IP data, the V2X message family (see clause 9. x) of data in the V2X message;

 e) optionally the communication mode which is set to broadcast mode; and